ivanhofer/typesafe-i18n/README.md

 ### I added a new translation to my locale file, but TypeScript gives me the Error `Property 'XYZ' does not exist on type 'TranslationFunctions'`

-Make shure to run the [watcher](#typesafety) after you make changes to your base translation file.
+Make sure to run the [watcher](#typesafety) after you make changes to your base translation file.
 The watcher will [generate and update the types](#folder-structure) for you.

 ### I added a new translation to my locale file, but the watcher will not generate new types

 The [watcher](#typesafety) will only look for changes in your base locale file.
-Make shure to always update your base locale file first, in order to get the correct auto-generated types.
-If you want to [change your base locale file](#baselocale), make shure to give it the type of `BaseTranslation`.
+Make sure to always update your base locale file first, in order to get the correct auto-generated types.
+If you want to [change your base locale file](#baselocale), make sure to give it the type of `BaseTranslation`.
 All other locales should have the type of `Translation`.
 E.g. if you set your base locale to italian, you would need to do it like this:

  - set your base locale to italian (`it`):
    ```json